 - Launch of the Targeted Economic Support Scheme ('TESS'), which allows banks to grant temporary relief to certain customers in the way of deferring payments, and allowing banks to apply for zero-cost funding from the Central Bank.
 The Zero cost facility ("ZCF") consists of collateralized CBUAE liquidity facilities provided to eligible counter parties under the TESS program.
-Funds borrowed by the Bank under the ZCF are priced at zero profit rate and the Bank is expected to pass on this zero-cost benefit, at a minimum, to its clients who have been identified to be eligible as per TESS guidelines; - Granted an extension of the capital buffer relief to 31 December 2021 for banks participating in the TESS Program: - Reduction of the reserve requirements by half for demand deposits for all banks, from 14% to 7%; and - Planned implementation of certain Basel III capital requirements will be implemented in a phased manner from Q2 2021 to Q4 2021.
+Funds borrowed by the Bank under the ZCF are priced at zero profit rate and the Bank is expected to pass on this zero-cost benefit, at a minimum, to its clients who have been identified to be eligible as per TESS guidelines; - Granted an extension of the capital buffer relief to 31 December 2021 for banks participating in the TESS - Reduction of the reserve requirements by half for demand deposits for all banks, from 14% to 7%; and

 - 4. Risk management (continued)

 - ii.
 Financial risk management (continued)

-- c.
+- b.
 Liquidity risk (continued)